oracle-livelabs/developer/dev-guide-ai-finance/ai-exercise/ai-exercise.md

 1. Update the Customers.py and Decision.py files to make the necessary changes in the code so that the AI prompt returns the top 5 loans instead of the current 3.

 2. Ensure the output displays the top 5 loans as shown in the image below:

     ![AI Developer Coding Exercise](./images/ai-exercise.png " ")

-## Task 2: Login to Jupiter Notebook
+## Task 2: Login to Jupyter Notebook

 1. To navigate to the development environment, click **View Login Info**.
 Copy the Development IDE Login Password.
 Click the Start Development IDE link.